Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets: Bumpification (Step 2)

-The deviation between the window function \(s^\varepsilon\) and the basic rectangle \(r\) can be made arbitrarily small by tuning \(\varepsilon\).
-In fact, if we measure this deviation using any \(L^p\) norm (except \(L^\infty\)), we find that it is proportional to the tuning parameter \(\varepsilon\).
+The deviation between the window function \(s^\varepsilon\) and the basic rectangle \(r\) may be made arbitrarily small by tuning \(\varepsilon\).
+In fact, if we measure this deviation using any \(L^p\) norm (except \(L^\infty\)), it is proportional to the tuning parameter \(\varepsilon\).